0 comentarios

 where a solitary swallow

-by caravan of gypsies
+is observed by caravan of gypsies

 and lovers just about to elope.